maevadevs/Go-Developer-Advanced/06-Pointers/readme.md

 - Pointers are often used to differentiate between variable/field assigned zero value and unassigned variable/field
   - **Use a `nil` pointer to represent unnassigned variable/field**
   - **NOTE: Be careful as pointer also indicate mutability**
-- It is preferrable to use map's comma-ok idiom instead
+- It is preferrable to use Map's comma-ok idiom instead
   - `nil` pointer as parameter is useless
   - Non-`nil` pointer as parameter means mutability
 - JSON-conversion are the exception
-  - When converting data back and forth between JSON and struct, need to differentiate zero-value and no value
+  - When converting data back and forth between JSON and Struct, need to differentiate zero-value and no value
-  - **Use a pointer value for fields in the struct that are nullable**
+  - **Use a pointer value for fields in the Struct that are nullable**
 - **When not working with JSON, do not use pointer to indicate no value**
-  - If the value will be immutable, use a value-tupe paired with a boolean
+  - If the value will be immutable, use a value-type paired with a boolean

 ## Map vs Slice

+- *Any modifications made to a Map via a function is reflected in the original Map variable*
+  - A Map is implemented as a pointer to a Struct
+  - Passing a Map to a function is copying a pointer
+- **Carefully consider before using Maps as input parameters or return values**
+  - Maps are bad choices for API-design
+  - They say nothing about the values contained within
+  - Nothing explicitly defines any keys in the Map
+  - We can only trace through the code to know what they contain
+  - Maps prevent API from being self-documenting
+- **Instead of using Maps, it is better to use Structs**
+  - Structs also help reduce the Garbage Collector's work
+- **NOTE: Maps are correct choice in certain situations**
+  - Struct field names are required at compile-time
+  - If the keys are not available at compile-time, a Map is ideal
+- Passing a Slice to a function has more complicated behaviors
+  - *Any modifications made to a Slice via a function is reflected in the original Slice variable*
+  - However, using `append()` is **not** reflected in the original slice
+  - A Slice is implemented a Struct with 3 fields: *`int` length*, *`int` capacity*, and pointer to an Array
+  - *When slice is copied to a function, a copy is made off those 3 fields*
+  - **Changing value in the Slice = Changing values in the Array pointed by the pointer**
+  - **Changing *length* or *capacity* = Only changing the local copies of the copied `int` values**
+  - The *length* and *capacity* in the original Slice remains unchanged even when its value has changed
+  - If the *length* of the original Slice is smaller than the new Slice, some values would not be visible in the original Slice
+  - If the Slice copy is appended to and there is not enough capacity, it moves to a different underlying array
+- **A Slice passed to a function can have its content modified, but it cannot be resized**
+  - Slices are passed around a lot in Go
+  - By default, assume it is not mutable
+- **NOTE: We can pass a Slice of any size to functions**
+  - It is really just a Struct of 2 `int` values and a pointer to an Array
+  - Always the same size of data passed around no matter the size of the Slice
+  - That is not the case with Arrays: Arrays are passed by value of their contents

+### Slices As Buffers